chaofengqing/chao_lab/content/resources/presentation/index.md

 ### Background & Definitions

-- Need more background info on research with common terms explained
+- Need background on research
+- Main concepts and terms should be explained properly at the start
-- Motivation should be mentioned at the beginning
+- Motivation should be highlighted at the beginning
 - Write out full forms when first introducing acronyms
-  - ASFR 15-19: define formally (Age-Specific Fertility Rate for females 15-19)
-  - 45q15: define properly (probability of dying between 15-60 years old)

 ### Visual Improvements